-How To Get In: They release tables six months in advance, and if you’re booking three months in advance, you might find some tables at 8:30pm or later.
-For the best possible odds, log on right at midnight half a year in advance to snatch a table, especially if your desired date falls on a weekend.
+How To Get In: They used to release tables six months in advance, but that has changed to three months in advance, which makes booking here nearly impossible.
+For the best possible odds, log on right at midnight a quarter in advance to snatch a table, especially if your desired date falls on a weekend.
 If you missed that, check 48 hours in advance, as that’s when reservation deposits become non-refundable.
 If all else fails, part of the fun of Canlis is sitting at the bar to drink exceptional cocktails, eat snacks, and listen to the pianist.
 And since anyone can waltz in and do that, consider it as a backup plan.

 photo credit: Nate Watters

 Verdict: Turns out that one of the best restaurants in town is located inside a butcher shop after hours.
-You can experience Beast & Cleaver a few ways: buy some chops or links to cook at home, go to their Tuesday/Wednesday wine bar nights, or attend a tasting menu dinner under their alter ego “The Peasant.”
-No matter when you show up, the steaks, burgers, homemade sausages, and surprisingly, the salads at this meat-focused operation are outstanding, and the wine list is excellent, too.
+You can experience Beast & Cleaver a few ways: buy some chops or links to cook at home, grab a sandwich on Thursdays or Fridays for lunch, or attend a tasting menu dinner under their alter ego “The Peasant.”
+No matter when you show up, the steaks, burgers, homemade sausages, and surprisingly, the salads and desserts at this meat-focused operation are outstanding, and the wine list is excellent, too.

 Verdict: This eight-seat wood grain counter in Hillman City is more than just a 10-course dinner inspired by the owners’ Filipino heritage.
 It’s a billboard for the Pacific Northwest and a meal that should be required by law for every resident.
 Each dish represents a part of history that connects our city to Filipino culture, and Archipelago only uses ingredients exclusively sourced throughout the region.
 After two hours, you’ll walk away from Archipelago with a belly full of outstanding lechon (crispy skin and all) and a newfound appreciation for both Filipino food and the surrounding PNW.

 How To Get In: Keep an eye on Archipelago’s Instagram, where they’ll announce when the next two months of reservations will open up.
 Take advantage of the waitlist as well, and get comfy with the idea of booking alone if you want to get in as quickly as possible.
 And if you know a leader in your community who deserves to eat here on the house, you can nominate them—Archipelago gives away seats to folks worthy of celebration, while prioritizing those who might struggle financially.
 You can also find exclusive reservations available for Chase Sapphire Reserve® cardholders here.

 Verdict: If you like pasta even a little bit, you'll love a night out at Spinasse, Seattle's best Italian restaurant.
 Their homemade tajarin and cavatelli are phenomenal, and the rustic-meets-modern dining room works well for any type of special occasion, from graduation dinners with your entire family to an important date night.

 How To Get In: This is the best Italian restaurant in Seattle, and such superlatives come with a tricky reservation process.
 They do have a patio now, which has made things better than they used to be, but good luck getting a table that isn’t at 9:30pm unless you book several weeks in advance.
 You can secure a table up to 30 days ahead of time, and thankfully, there’s usually nobody hovering at midnight ready to pounce on that 30th day.
 (Except for you, of course.)